Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-$B_{\alpha\beta}$ \emph{never vanishes.}--- The force (\ref{tab:Analogy}.1a) exerted on the dipole, however, does \emph{not} vanish, as it is only the field, \emph{not its derivatives} (or its tidal tensor), that vanishes.
-Actually, the magnetic tidal tensor \textbf{$B_{\alpha\beta}$,} \emph{as measured by a moving dipole,} \emph{never vanishes}.
-As seen by a generic observer, it has following components in the equatorial plane: with $\alpha\equiv1/r^{3}$.
-Thus we see that in order to make $B_{(\alpha\beta)}$ vanish, we must have $u^{\theta}=u^{r}=0$ and (differs from a factor of 2 from the velocity (\ref{eq:EMvplot}) which makes $B^{\alpha}$ vanish; the second equality again assumes that the charge and mass are identically distributed in the source).
-However, $B_{[\alpha\beta]}$ only vanishes if $\vec{v}=0$; hence it is not possible to find an observer for which $B_{\alpha\beta}=B_{(\alpha\beta)}+B_{[\alpha\beta]}=0$.
-Again, the fact that $B_{[\alpha\beta]}$ cannot vanish for a moving observer is a direct consequence of Maxwell's equations/the laws of electromagnetic induction: a dipole moving relative to the spinning charge always sees a varying electromagnetic field; that endows $B_{\alpha\beta}$ with an antisymmetric part, by virtue (from the point of view of the MCRF) of vacuum equation $\nabla\times\vec{B}=\partial E/\partial t$, or covariantly, by Eq.~(\ref{tab:Analogy}.3a).
-Note that this is true even if one considers a dipole in circular equatorial trajectories around the central source: $D\star F_{\alpha\beta}/d\tau=2B_{[\alpha\beta]}\ne0$ along such worldline, which is due to the variation of the electric field along the curve (it is constant in magnitude, but varying in direction).
+(differs from a factor of 2 from the angular velocity (\ref{eq:EMvplot}) which makes $B^{\alpha}$ vanish; the second equality again assumes $\mu_{{\rm s}}/J=Q/2M$).
+However, $B_{[\alpha\beta]}$ only vanishes if $\vec{v}=0$; hence it is not possible to find any observer for which $B_{\alpha\beta}=B_{(\alpha\beta)}+B_{[\alpha\beta]}=0$.
+Again, the fact that $B_{[\alpha\beta]}$ cannot vanish for a moving observer is a direct consequence of Maxwell's equations, or the laws of electromagnetic induction: a dipole moving relative to the spinning charge always sees a varying electromagnetic field; that endows $B_{\alpha\beta}$ with an antisymmetric part, by virtue (from the point of view of a momentarily comoving inertial frame) of the vacuum equation $\nabla\times\vec{B}=\partial E/\partial t$, or, covariantly, by Eq.~(\ref{tab:Analogy}.3a).
+Note that this is true even if one considers a dipole in a circular equatorial trajectory around the central source: $D\!\star\!
+F_{\alpha\beta}/d\tau=2B_{[\alpha\beta]}\ne0$ along such worldline, which is due to the variation of the electric field along the curve (it is constant in magnitude, but varying in direction).